-- The GOsC website osteopathy.org.uk this is easy to access and provides up-todate information, including the GOsC Register, notices of forthcoming Professional Conduct Committee hearings and fitness to practise decisions. - Online Register of osteopaths osteopathy.org.uk/register-search users will see reference to certain Orders3 against the osteopath's name, which link to the relevant fitness to practise decision. - The Fitness to Practise Report4 every year the GOsC produces a report on decisions made by the Professional Conduct Committee and any sanctions applied, thereby providing guidance to osteopaths on the high standards of conduct and practice required to maintain their registration.
+- The GOsC website osteopathy.org.uk this is easy to access and provides up-todate information, including the GOsC Register, notices of forthcoming Professional Conduct Committee hearings and fitness to practise decisions. - Online Register of osteopaths osteopathy.org.uk/register-search users will see reference to certain Orders3 against any osteopath's name where this is relevant, which link to the particular fitness to practise decision. - The Fitness to Practise Report4 every year, the GOsC produces a report on decisions made by the Professional Conduct Committee and any sanctions applied, thereby providing guidance to osteopaths on the high standards of conduct and practice required to maintain their registration.